 This world class accordion also boasts some of the finest hand made reeds ever produced, as well as a double cassotto chamber, which together help to create a unique rich sound, which somehow manages to be both bright and powerful and warm and mellow at the same time.

-Our particular Hohner Gola has the serial number 110004, and is a relatively early model, being Gola number 248, and having left the Hohner factory in the German town of Trossingen on the 21st of March 1960.
-This stunning accordion is just undergone a full internal and external restoration in our workshop, (including a full refurbish of the gold plating) which was lovingly and painstakingly undertaken by a former Hohner workshop manager using only original Hohner parts.
+This stunning accordion has just undergone a full internal and external restoration in our workshop, (including a full refurbish of the gold plating) which was lovingly and painstakingly undertaken by a former Hohner workshop manager using only original Hohner parts.

 The Hohner Gola was originally conceived in 1952 by the world famous accordion designer, Giovanni Gola, with the first models leaving the Hohner production line in 1956.